 THE SACRED MONKEY FOREST SANCTUARY

 The Monkey Forest is visited by hundreds of tourists daily in search of a photo with a cheeky monkey.
 The forest has hundreds of bold monkeys that will sit on your shoulder if you offer them a coveted banana.
-Be careful – people everyday lose their valuable possessions to these shockingly strong monkeys.
-The forests costs a mere 20,000Rp per person.
+Be careful – people every day lose their valuable possessions to these shockingly strong monkeys.
+The forests cost 50,000Rp per person (at the time of writing).

-Ubud is known for their variety of world famous spa treatments, from facials to massages to reflexology.
+Ubud is known for its variety of world-famous spa treatments, from facials to massages to reflexology.
 I’d recommend the bathing rituals at Fivelements Ubud.
+You can also visit Bali’s Best Kept Secret: Escape Nomade where you can enjoy afternoon tea and a massage by the river.

 Have you visited Ubud in Bali?
 Please share your own Ubud tips with own readers in the comments below.